Pay Range: $65,000 annually or higher depending on experience

 Full/Part Time: Full Time

-• Map publication experience including publishing maps and other publications using ArcMap and Adobe Illustrator. • Proven record of successful management of technical staff including direct supervision of geology, GIS, and digital cartographic employees. • Demonstrated ability to lead and be part of a larger team working environment. • Proven knowledge and work experience with management of IT contractors. • Working knowledge of SQL database scripting language. • Working knowledge of computer IT systems including MS Active Directory and managing local domains. • Proven and advanced knowledge/work experience with Python programing. • Demonstrated experience with teaching GIS and database skills to technical staff. • Applied GIS/geology work experience with a state or federal geologic survey. • Proven experience with conducting geologic mapping. • Proven working experience with Lidar applications in the field of geology. • Ph.D. in Geology or closely related field with an emphasis in geospatial and GIS applications of geology. • Registration as an Idaho Licensed Professional Geologist (PG) or ability to complete licensure within 18 months of employment at IGS.
-Licensure enhances eligibility for merit-based pay increases. • GIS Certificate or equivalent. • Working knowledge of AutoCAD software Direct supervision of geology, GIS, and digital cartographic staff
+Preferred Qualifications: Map publication experience including publishing maps and other publications using ArcMap and Adobe Illustrator Proven knowledge and work experience with management of IT contractors Working knowledge of SQL database scripting language Working knowledge of computer IT systems including MS Active Directory and managing local domains Proven and advanced knowledge/work experience with Python programing Demonstrated experience with teaching GIS and database skills to technical staff Applied GIS/geology work experience with a state or federal geologic survey Proven experience with conducting geologic mapping Proven working experience with Lidar applications in the field of geology Ph.D. in Geology or closely related field with an emphasis in geospatial and GIS applications of geology.
+GIS Certificate or equivalent Working knowledge of AutoCAD software Direct supervision of geology, GIS, and digital cartographic staff

 Physical Requirements & Working Conditions: Ability to carry and/or otherwise move equipment weighing up to 50 pounds.

 Open Until Filled: Yes

 Special Instructions: The preferential review of applicants will begin on August 10, 2020.

 Certificates and licenses along with an example of authored geologic map that the applicant has produced are optional documents to upload as other documents.